Albert Einstein

 Student Years

-The class at Swiss Federal Polytechnic Institute was relatively small at the time and consisted of only five students.
-There was only one female student in the group, Mileva Marić, who later became involved with Albert Einstein romantically and got married to him on January 06, 1903.
+The Swiss Federal Polytechnic Institute class was relatively small at the time and consisted of only five students.
+There was only one female student in the group, Mileva Marić, who later became involved with Albert Einstein romantically and married him on January 06, 1903.
 Then it became known that they had a daughter named “Lieserl” born in 1902 in Novi Sad, whose fate is still unknown.
-According to the found correspondence between Einstein and Marić, their daughter was either adopted or died of scarlet fever in infancy.
+According to the correspondence between Einstein and Marić, their daughter was either adopted or died of scarlet fever in infancy.

 Albert Einstein and Mileva Einstein-Marić got married on January 06, 1903.

-The core value of college education according to Einstein was the art of learning how to learn.
-Still, he remained quite rebellious.
+According to Einstein, the core value of college education was the art of learning how to learn.
+Still, he remained pretty rebellious.
 He skipped classes that he did not like and was a frequent guest at coffee houses and beer halls.
-To pass his exams, Albert copied class notes from Marcel Grossmann, which got him the highest grades in the group surpassing Grossmann himself.
+To pass his exams, Albert copied class notes from Marcel Grossmann, which got him the highest grades in the group, surpassing Grossmann himself.
 Einstein got some of his first ideas when still in college.
-The year before graduating from college Einstein wrote that he thought current theories regarding electrodynamics of moving bodies were different from the reality.
+The year before graduating from college, Einstein wrote that he thought current theories regarding the electrodynamics of moving bodies were different from reality.

 Early Career

-After graduating in 1900, the teaching diploma Albert Einstein obtained was no use when it came to finding a teaching position.
+After graduating in 1900, Albert Einstein’s teaching diploma was useless when finding a teaching position.
 He continued the job search for two years until the father of his university classmate, Marcel Grossmann, helped him get employed as an assistant examiner at the Federal Office for Intellectual Property in Bern, Switzerland.
-At the patent office, Einstein was responsible for evaluating patent submissions for a variety of inventions.
+At the patent office, Einstein evaluated patent submissions for various inventions.

-In 1902, together with new friends, Conrad Habicht and Maurice Solovine, Einstein had met in Bern, he organized a small discussion group “The Olympia Academy,” which regularly gathered in Einstein’s apartment to discuss physics and philosophy.
+In 1902, with new friends Conrad Habicht and Maurice Solovine, Einstein met in Bern; he organized a small discussion group, “The Olympia Academy,” which regularly gathered in Einstein’s apartment to discuss physics and philosophy.
 The discussion group played a significant role in Einstein’s intellectual development.

 On May 14, 1904, Mileva Einstein-Marić gave birth to Albert’s first son, Hans Albert Einstein (May 14, 1904 – July 26, 1973).
-The birth of the son did not distract Albert Einstein from his scientific career.
-In fact, it was quite the opposite, and the year of 1905 Einstein’s biographers called the “miracle year.”
+The son’s birth did not distract Albert Einstein from his scientific career.
+It was quite the opposite, and in the year 1905, Einstein’s biographers called it the “miracle year.”

 Annus Mirabilis Papers and the Miracle Year

-The year of 1905 is called the “miracle year” of Albert Einstein.
-Sometimes it is called the “annus mirabilis,” which in Latin means the “miracle year.”
-The reason for this was that he wrote four papers printed in a scientific journal Annalen der Physik that contributed significantly to the groundwork of modern physics and completely changed the view on space, time, mass, and energy.
+The year 1905 is called the “miracle year” of Albert Einstein.
+Sometimes, it is called the “annus mirabilis,” which in Latin means the “miracle year.”
+This was because he wrote four papers in a scientific journal, Annalen der Physik, that contributed significantly to the groundwork of modern physics and completely changed the view on space, time, mass, and energy.
 Those papers were on the photoelectric effect, Brownian motion, special theory of relativity, and mass-energy equivalence.

 The Photoelectric Effect

-On March 17, 1905, Einstein wrote his first paper titled Concerning an Heuristic Point of View Toward the Emission and Transformation of Light that explained the photoelectric effect.
+On March 17, 1905, Einstein wrote his first paper, Concerning an Heuristic Point of View Toward the Emission and Transformation of Light, explaining the photoelectric effect.
 It was published in Annalen der Physik journal the same year on June 09.
-This work introduced photons and laid the foundation for quantum theory and would help him to win The Nobel Prize in Physics in 1921.
+This work introduced photons and laid the foundation for quantum theory, which would help him win the Nobel Prize in Physics in 1921.

-On April 30, 1905, Einstein together with his doctoral advisor Alfred Kleiner (April 24, 1849 – July 03, 1916) completed his Ph.D. thesis, titled A New Determination of Molecular Dimensions, which helped to establish the existence of molecules.
-As a result, Einstein obtained his Ph.D. degree from the University of Zürich in 1905.
+On April 30, 1905, Einstein and his doctoral advisor Alfred Kleiner (April 24, 1849 – July 03, 1916) completed his Ph.D. thesis, titled A New Determination of Molecular Dimensions, which helped establish the existence of molecules.
+As a result, Einstein obtained his Ph.D. from the University of Zürich in 1905.

 Brownian Motion

-On May 11, 1905, Albert Einstein completed his second work titled On the Movement of Small Particles Suspended in a Stationary Liquids by the Molecular-Kinetic Theory of Heat delineated a stochastic model of Brownian motion.
-Annalen der Physik got it published on July 18, 1905.
+On May 11, 1905, Albert Einstein completed his second work titled On the Movement of Small Particles Suspended in a Stationary Liquids by the Molecular-Kinetic Theory of Heat, delineating a stochastic Brownian motion model.
+Annalen der Physik was published on July 18, 1905.

 Special Theory of Relativity

-The third paper titled On the Electrodynamics of Moving Bodies was received on June 30, 1905, and released on September 26, 1905.
+The third paper, On the Electrodynamics of Moving Bodies, was received on June 30, 1905, and released on September 26, 1905.
 It combined Maxwell’s equations for electricity and magnetism with the laws of mechanics by introducing fundamental changes to mechanics close to the speed of light.
-Later it would become the background of Einstein’s theory of relativity.
+Later, it would become the background of Einstein’s theory of relativity.

 Mass-Energy Equivalence

 On September 27, 1905, Einstein submitted his fourth paper to the journal.
 On November 21, 1905, his fourth paper titled Does the Inertia of a Body Depend Upon Its Energy Content? was published in Annalen der Physik.
-The paper contained an argument for arguably the most famous equation, E=mc2, in the field of physics.
-It was later proven by the development of an atomic bomb and helped to understand how the sun generates the energy.
+The paper contained an argument for arguably the most famous equation, E=mc2, in physics.
+It was later proven by the development of an atomic bomb and helped to understand how the Sun generates energy.

 Despite being called the “miracle year,” 1905 did not bring a 26-year-old Einstein fame.
-Einstein was a visionary thinking ahead of the time and most of the achievements made in this period became widely appreciated only 15 years later.
+Einstein was a visionary who thought ahead of time, and most achievements in this period became widely appreciated only 15 years later.

-In 1907, it occurred to him that the definition of gravity is to be changed, and he suggested that the gravity was equivalent to accelerated motion.
-At this time, his image as a scientist improved and he was invited to give lectures at the University of Bern.
+In 1907, it occurred to him that the definition of gravity was to be changed, and he suggested that gravity was equivalent to accelerated motion.
+His image as a scientist improved then, and he was invited to lecture at the University of Bern.

 University Career

-The year after, he resigned from his position at the patent office completely and was appointed the associate professor at the University of Zürich.
-By this time, Mileva and Albert had problems with their marriage and relocating to Zürich in October 1909 helped to improve the situation.
-Mileva got pregnant with the second child; the family life settled down and the second son Eduard (Tete) Einstein was born on July 28, 1910.
+The year after, he resigned from his position at the patent office and was appointed the associate professor at the University of Zürich.
+By this time, Mileva and Albert had problems with their marriage, and relocating to Zürich in October 1909 helped improve the situation.
+Mileva got pregnant with the second child; the family life settled down, and the second son, Eduard (Tete) Einstein, was born on July 28, 1910.
 Having given a lecture on electrodynamics and the relativity principle at the University of Zurich in February 1909, Alfred Kleiner recommended Einstein to the faculty for a recently created professorship in theoretical physics.
 Therefore, Einstein became an associate professor in 1909.

 The new title altered Einstein´s image completely.
 He changed his neat patent office appearance for baggy short trousers and indifferent hairstyle.
 His lectures bore quite a similar style.
-They were quite informal: students could interrupt the professor anytime and often spent time together at different cafes and even joined him at his home.
+They were informal: students could interrupt the professor anytime, often spent time together at different cafes, and even joined him at home.

-In April 1911, notwithstanding the students’ protests and the promotion provided by the University, Albert Einstein moved to Prague to work as a full professor at German Charles-Ferdinand University and obtained the Austrian citizenship to do so in the Austro-Hungarian Empire.
+In April 1911, notwithstanding the students’ protests and the promotion provided by the University, Albert Einstein moved to Prague to work as a full professor at German Charles-Ferdinand University.
+He obtained Austrian citizenship to work in the Austro-Hungarian Empire.

 It is interesting to know that, at first, his application for the position was not approved by the Ministry of Education in Vienna and Franz Joseph I, Emperor of Austria and King of Hungary.
-The job was given to Gustav Jaumann (1863–1924), who turned down the offer when found that Albert Einstein was the first choice for it.
+The job was given to Gustav Jaumann (1863–1924), who turned down the offer when he found that Albert Einstein was the first choice.
 The position allowed Einstein to travel a lot through Europe.
-Also, while working at German Charles-Ferdinand University, Albert Einstein wrote 11 scientific papers, 5 of which was on the quantum theory of solids and radiation mathematics.
+Also, while working at German Charles-Ferdinand University, Albert Einstein wrote 11 scientific papers, 5 of which were on the quantum theory of solids and radiation mathematics.

 In the spring of 1912, he visited Berlin, where he met with his cousin Elsa Löwenthal (January 18, 1876 – December 20, 1936).
 Their relationship continued through letters after Einstein’s return.

-In the Alexander Kennedy’s book Albert Einstein: A Life of Genius, the author speculates that Einstein accepted the offer mainly because of his love affairs with Elsa Löwenthal.
+In Alexander Kennedy’s book Albert Einstein: A Life of Genius, the author speculates that Einstein accepted the offer mainly because of his love affair with Elsa Löwenthal.
 At this time, Mileva started suffering from severe depression.
 In July 1914, she took her two sons and left home.
 Their marriage ended badly.
 Albert Einstein and Mileva Einstein-Marić got divorced on February 14, 1919.
-Their separation was accompanied by fierce arguments about money and children.
-Albert Einstein was restricted get married for the next two years, but he married Elsa Löwenthal just three and a half months later, on June 02, 1919.
-By this time, Albert earned the reputation of an eccentric non-traditional educator, and his teaching career started its decline.
+Fierce arguments about money and children accompanied their separation.
+Albert Einstein was restricted from getting married for the next two years, but he married Elsa Löwenthal just three and a half months later, on June 02, 1919.
+By this time, Albert had earned the reputation of an eccentric non-traditional educator, and his teaching career started to decline.

 General Theory of Relativity

-The teaching career may seem to decay at this point of Albert Einstein biography, but his scientific one was bound to face worldwide recognition following his research on the theory of relativity.
+The teaching career may seem to decay at this point in Albert Einstein’s biography.
+Still, his scientific one was bound to face worldwide recognition following his research on the theory of relativity.
 Einstein spent 1911 – 1913 working on the general theory of relativity, which calculated that the Sun’s gravity bends light from another star (now known as Gravitational lens effect).
-In August 1914, there was a chance to prove this theory during the eclipse.
-An astronomer Erwin Finlay-Freundlich set up an expedition to the Crimea to test Einstein’s calculations, but three weeks before the trip the war between Germany and Russia had burst out, and the whole team was arrested before they could reach the destination.
-By November 1915, Einstein finalized his general theory of relativity and in the spring of 1919, an English astronomer, physicist, and mathematician Sir Arthur Stanley Eddington went to Africa to prove the theory during the solar eclipse of May 29, 1919.
+In August 1914, during the eclipse, there was a chance to prove this theory.
+An astronomer, Erwin Finlay-Freundlich, set up an expedition to the Crimea to test Einstein’s calculations.
+Still, three weeks before the trip, the war between Germany and Russia had burst out, and the whole team was arrested before they could reach their destination.
+By November 1915, Einstein had finalized his general theory of relativity.
+In the spring of 1919, an English astronomer, physicist, and mathematician, Sir Arthur Stanley Eddington, went to Africa to prove the theory during the solar eclipse of May 29, 1919.
 In November 1919, when he received the proofs, Einstein became an overnight success.
-On November 07, 1919, the headline of the The Times newspaper issue read Revolution in Science – New Theory of the Universe – Newtonian Ideas Overthrown.
+On November 07, 1919, The Times newspaper headline read Revolution in Science – New Theory of the Universe – Newtonian Ideas Overthrown.
 Recognition brought personality changes with it.
 He became less stubborn and more confident.
 The love for attention made him behave more charming.

 Travels Abroad

-In 1920, the Royal Netherlands Academy of Arts and Sciences approved Albert Einstein to become its Foreign Member.
+In 1920, the Royal Netherlands Academy of Arts and Sciences approved Albert Einstein as its Foreign Member.

 On April 02, 1921, Albert Einstein traveled to the United States for the first time.
-Upon his arrival in New York City, Mayor John Francis Hylan sent him an official welcome note that followed by three weeks of lectures.
-Einstein gave lectures at Columbia University and Princeton University and even met with the 29th U.S. President Warren G. Harding, while delegating representatives of the National Academy of Science for an appointment at the White House.
+Upon his arrival in New York City, Mayor John Francis Hylan sent him an official welcome note and three weeks of lectures.
+Einstein gave lectures at Columbia University and Princeton University and met with the 29th US President, Warren G. Harding, while delegating National Academy of Science representatives for an appointment at the White House.

 Upon his return to Europe, 1st Viscount Haldane, Richard Haldane (July 30, 1856 – August 19, 1928), invited Einstein to be his guest in London.
-Albert Einstein gave a lecture at King’s College London and got acquainted with several scientific and political personalities.
+Albert Einstein lectured at King’s College London and got acquainted with several scientific and political personalities.

-In July 1921, Albert Einstein wrote an essay titled My First Impression of the U.S.A. in which he characterized the American as friendly, positive, optimistic, and without envy nation.
+In July 1921, Albert Einstein wrote an essay titled My First Impression of the U.S.A.
+He characterized America as a friendly, cheerful, optimistic, and unenvy nation.

 In 1922, Einstein went on voyages to Asia and later to Palestine.
 Also, he visited Singapore, Ceylon, and Japan, where he delivered a series of lectures to Japanese people and met with the 123rd Emperor of Japan, Emperor Taishō (August 31, 1879 – December 25, 1926 ) and Empress Teimei (June 25, 1884 – May 17, 1951) at the Imperial Palace.
-In a letter to his sons, Einstein portrayed the Japanese nation as intelligent, considerate, modest and with a true taste for art.
+In a letter to his sons, Einstein portrayed the Japanese nation as intelligent, considerate, modest, and with an authentic taste for art.

 The Nobel Prize in Physics